iiJozza/tictactoe/README.md

 #### Winning Message

-- When a match concludes with a tie or when someone has won, a message pops up underneath the gameboard, declaring the winner or indicating if it's a draw.
+- When a match concludes with a tie or when someone has won, a message pops up underneath the game board, declaring the winner or indicating if it's a draw.

 ![Winning message](https://github.com/iiJozza/tictactoe/blob/main/assets/readme-images/readme-winning-msg.PNG)